avamia/kanrisuru/README.md

 ```

 ## Documentation
-You can find the official documenation https://kanrisuru.com
+You can find the official documentation https://kanrisuru.com

 ## Usage Guide
 ### Host